Creating a more diverse and inclusive ecosystem

-At our School, diversity and inclusion mean we welcome, value and learn from individual differences and perspectives.
+At the Gillings School, diversity and inclusion mean we welcome, value and learn from individual differences and perspectives.
 By cultivating inclusion within the School, we better prepare our students, faculty, and staff for the diverse world that awaits them.
 A globally-interconnected world needs culturally competent people to serve as its leaders.
 Diversity and inclusion are assets that contribute to our excellence.

 Diversity and inclusion are essential components of academic excellence.
 They empower us to participate in a global community and model our institutional commitment to social justice, human dignity and peace.
 To address diversity and inclusion issues in a meaningful and significant manner, we formed a Diversity and Inclusion Task Force (DITF) in November 2010.